coh516/elohim-date/README.md

 36000 years have been counted in the time since Elohim, the law of his ocean, had been recorded from the date 1980.

 ## Todo:
-    - leap weeks (one 11 day week per year in the middle of the year)
+    - leap weeks (year starts a day early)
     - quadrature segment
     - web component output
     - unit tests